Motor Vehicle and Pedestrian Safety

 - Always signal prior to making a left or right turn.

 - Be deliberate at an intersection in looking both ways before turning left or right to ensure there are no pedestrians present.

 - Never assume pedestrians are aware of your presence.

-- Refrain from wearing and listening to headsets when walking.
-Be aware of your surroundings at all times and know and understand what is happening around you
+- Refrain from wearing headphones when walking.
+Be aware of your surroundings at all times and know and understand what is happening around you.

 - Refrain from texting while walking.

 - Never assume the driver can see you.
 Expect the unexpected.